Estimated reading time: 5 minutes

 If you decide to take the next step in your leadership career by stepping into the public speaking waters, you might encounter a few challenges, none of which can’t be successfully navigated.

 Public speaking is a big undertaking.
 As a leader, you probably have pretty good self-esteem.
-But even the most calm and collected can be a little intimidated when faced with an audience of hundreds or thousands.
+But even the calmest and most collected can be a little intimidated when faced with an audience of hundreds or thousands.

 Developing a Public Speaking Plan